devshank3/SignalRKB/docs/SignalR/WhatIsSignalR.md

 ---
 layout: page
-Title: What is SignalR ?
+title: What is SignalR ?
 permalink: /Intro/
 ---

-## Introduction
+## Introduction 3